 As a classical trombonist, Peter has given solo trombone recitals, performed with various chamber ensembles and orchestras, including the Olympia Symphony Orchestra, Coeur d’Alene Symphony, Illinois Modern Ensemble, and Urbana Pops Orchestra.

-Recently, Peter taught jazz arranging and trombone at Lincoln College and has coached students and led courses at the Brevard Jazz Institute and the MSU Big Band Symposium.
-He has written commissioned arrangements for Texas A&M - Kingsville, Ulysses Owens, Jr.'s New Century Big Band, MSU Jazz Orchestra I, and his nonet which occupied a monthly residency (before the pandemic) at The Iron Post in Urbana, IL.
+Peter currently teaches music at Lincoln College and has previously coached students and led courses at the Brevard Jazz Institute and the MSU Big Band Symposium.
+He has written commissioned arrangements for universities across the United States, for icons of contemporary jazz, including Ulysses Owens Jr.'s New Century Big Band, and for his nonet, which occupied a monthly residency (before the pandemic) at The Iron Post in Urbana, IL.

 (Photo by Chris Brown Photography.)